tweedegolf/veilig-bellen/frontend-agents/README.md

 # Development
+You can run the top-level project and open [agents.veiligbellen.test.tweede.golf](https://agents.veiligbellen.test.tweede.golf/).

-To run this frontend in development, run:
+To run this frontend *standalone* in development, run:

 ```
 yarn parcel serve --https src/index.html